 Q: Are there ballot drop-boxes available in Butler County?

 A: Unfortunately not, but you may drop your ballot off the Bureau of Elections in the Butler County Government Center – 124 W Diamond St, Floor LL, Butler, PA 16001 between 8:30 a.m. and 4 p.m.
 Monday-Friday.

 Q: Can I drop off a ballot for my spouse, family members or friends?

-A: Only if you have Power of Attorney or other advance documentation to assign you that authority.
-Otherwise, every person must drop off their own ballot and provide proof of identification when doing so.
+A: No – every person must drop off their own ballot and provide proof of identification when doing so.

 Q: Can I vote at the polls on November 3 if I already applied to vote by mail?

 A: Yes, but it is critical you follow these steps:

 - Keep both envelopes along with the ballot, as mailed to you

 - Take all to your polling place and inform the workers that you want to vote in person

 - THIS WILL NOT WORK IF YOU ONLY HAVE THE BALLOT